HIGHLIGHTS

 - It features a 165Hz display and delivers a similar frame rate during gameplay.

-- The phone is likely to come with a 7,500mAh battery in Nepal.
+- The phone comes with a 7,500mAh battery in Nepal.

-OnePlus Nord 5 was one of the best premium mid-range phones to launch last year, and its successor has just made its appearance on the world stage.
-That said, the OnePlus Nord 6 will likely launch in Nepal very soon as well.
+OnePlus Nord 5 was one of the best premium mid-range phones to launch last year, and its successor made its appearance on the world stage in the first half of April 2026.
+Fast forward to June, and the OnePlus Nord 6 finally made its way into the Nepali market.

-Now the new phone arriving is exciting and all, but with Nord 5 just getting a price jump, I am a bit worried about the price.
+The new phone arriving is exciting and all, but I was a bit worried about the price.
+Especially since the Nord 5 got a price jump.
 So…

 What is the Price of OnePlus Nord 6 in Nepal?

-Even in India, the starting price of the OnePlus Nord has climbed from INR 29,999 to INR 38,999 — nearly an INR 10,000 jump.
-If anything, our estimate could even be on the optimistic side for Nepal.
+I know, it’s quite a steep increase, even compared to the Nord 5’s updated pricing.
+But even in India, the starting price of the OnePlus Nord rose from INR 29,999 to INR 38,999 — a nearly INR 10,000 jump.

 OnePlus Nord 6 Overview

 I wasn’t really a fan of the OnePlus Nord 5 design, and not because it was bad.
-It was sleek and clean looking, but for me, it resembled the Galaxy A56 a bit too closely.
-And I did not hold back when complaining about it.
+It was sleek and clean-looking, but for me, it resembled the Galaxy A56 a bit too closely.
+And I did not hold back from complaining about it.
 I mentioned it in the coverage article and also in the review.

-As for the display, we have a slightly smaller 6.78-inch AMOLED panel (vs 6.83 on Nord 5) and an HBM brightness level that is 400 nits higher at 1,800 nits.
-However, the headline-grabbing feature is the 165Hz panel, which isn’t just there for inflating the specs sheet.
+As for the display, we have a slightly smaller 6.78-inch AMOLED panel (vs 6.83 on Nord 5) and an HBM brightness 400 nits higher at 1,800 nits.
+However, the headline-grabbing feature is the 165Hz panel, which isn’t there just to inflate the specs sheet.

-So, I can at least vouch that the feature works.
-Hopefully, I will get to experience what 165 FPS gaming on a phone feels like when the OnePlus Nord 6 arrives for the review.
+So I can at least vouch that the feature works.
+Hopefully, I will get to experience what 165 FPS gaming on a phone feels like if the OnePlus Nord 6 arrives for the review.

-That said, the phone is backed by the Snapdragon 8s Gen 4 for performance and handling gaming.
+That said, the phone is backed by the Snapdragon 8s Gen 4 for performance and game handling.
 The RAM is still an LPDDR5X unit, while the storage has been upgraded to UFS 4.1 from UFS 3.1.
-We will likely get 8/256GB and 12/512GB variants, just like the last time in Nepal.
+We will are getting both 8/256GB and 12/512GB variants, just like the last time in Nepal.

-The battery is where we, the Nepali audience, may be disappointed because it seems there are two different OnePlus Nord 6s in the world — the Indian variant with a 9,000mAh battery, and the global variant with a big, but not as big, 7,500mAh battery.
-We will likely be getting the latter variant in Nepal.
+The battery is where we, the Nepali audience, may be disappointed because there are two different OnePlus Nord 6s in the world — the Indian variant with a 9,000mAh battery, and the global variant with a big, but not as big, 7,500mAh battery.
+We are getting the latter variant in Nepal.

-As for charging, we are looking at 80W of SUPERVOOC, 13.5W PD and 55W PPS support, which is the same as the Indian version.
-But we are getting the short end of the stick on reverse charging (wired) speed as well, which is 27W across the southern border.
-Meanwhile, we might have to settle for just 6.5W of reverse charging support, which is over four times slower.
+As for charging, we are looking at 80W of SUPERVOOC, 13.5W PD, and 55W PPS support, which is the same as the Indian version.
+But we are getting the short end of the stick on reverse charging (wired) speed as well.
+We will have to settle for just 6.5W of reverse charging support, which is over four times slower than the 27W support the phone is offering across the southern border.

 Firstly, the selfie camera has straight up gone down in resolution, from 50MP to 32MP.
-And the rear camera setup looks unchanged, with 50MP main and 8MP ultrawide, but you need to dig into the surface to see the changes.
+The rear camera setup looks unchanged, with 50MP main and 8MP ultrawide.
+But you need to dig below the surface to see the changes.

 The main camera now uses the Sony LYTIA-600 sized at 1/1.953”, replacing the larger 1/1.56” Sony LYT-700 from the Nord 5 — roughly a 25% drop in sensor size.
 Similarly, the ultrawide sensor has switched from the OmniVision OV08D10 to the OV08F.
 While both share the same 1/4-inch size, the OV08D10 appears to be a more premier option.